An IT Career

-Any type of networking career is going to be based on a strong understanding of subnetting.
+Any type of networking career will be based on a strong understanding of subnetting.
 If you cannot do the practice questions on this site, then you are going to be in a lot of trouble when it comes to finding a career that goes beyond basic desktop support.

 Passing the CCNA

 The CCNA (Cisco Certified Network Associate) is one of the most respected IT certifications.
-Without any other degree or schooling, if you hold the CCNA there is a good chance you will find a networking career.
+Without any other degree or schooling, if you hold the CCNA, there is a good chance you will find a networking career.
 Because the CCNA is a timed test, being able to quickly and efficiently subnet is key to passing the exam.
-If you are able to blaze through the subnetting questions you will have more time for the more complex questions.
-Without a firm understanding of subnetting, you will not be able to attain the CCNA and all the perks that come with it.
+If you are able to blaze through the subnetting questions, you will have more time for the more complex questions.
+Without a firm understanding of subnetting in networking, you will not be able to attain the CCNA and all the perks that come with it.

 Still not convinced that you need to have a mastery of subnetting?
-According to indeed.com, those who hold a CCNA certificate make an average CCNA salary of $81,000 per year.
+According to indeed.com, those holding a CCNA certificate make an average CCNA salary of $81,000 annually.
 That should be reason enough to practice your subnetting!